codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

  Subscription & Billing page is inconsistent when the account is paying via Wire Transfer (or any other non-Stripe related method) CR-2589 Alexey

  * `codefresh-image-reporter` failure for ECR (Elastic Container Registry) images.
-20635 Andrii
+20635 Andri
  * Frequent timeouts when pushing to Codefresh Helm repo via Helm step.
-CR-18160
+CR-18160 In Codefresh UI, clicking Retry in Workflows does not update workflow view.
+CR-20887 Sasha Missing Git Runtime tokens in Personal Access Token page - CR-21368 Oleg